threader/AltanOS/Readme.md

 v 0.0.1 - ish

-* Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks? - Maybe fixed
+* Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks? - Not fixed...
 * Move AltanOS* to somewhere predictable. - Fixed
 * More testing. - Ongoing - Still.. ...
 Still...
 * Add a script to run once at first startup to resolve an iusse where we are already in need to reboot. - Maybe fixed